gpratte/react-todo-list/README.md

 Render the same html as the mockup in the react application.

 The Reminder component does not have any smarts and always renders "buy milk".

+## step 04 add todo
+Clicking the _New Reminder_ button results in an empty reminder added to the beginning of the list of reminders